East Cobb, Georgia: Shopping

 Merchant's Walk is a 367600 sqft open-air shopping center with retailers, restaurants, and a movie theater originally built in 1976 and since expanded and twice renovated, once in the early 1990s and again in 2008–2011.

 The Avenue East Cobb is a 236189 sqft open-air shopping center.
 It has a horseshoe-shaped form and a "period-style Main Street design" and "town square" concepts, according to its designers.

 Paper Mill Village is a collection of 33 buildings linked by over a mile of pedestrian walkways.
 The Village includes retail tenants, restaurant tenants, and service provider tenants.

 Arts and culture

 Taste of East Cobb is an annual event.

-The YMCA operates the McKlesky Family-East Cobb YMCA, a recreational area for the community.
+The YMCA operates the McCleskey Family-East Cobb and Northeast Cobb Family YMCA, recreational areas for the community.

 Civic associations include a Kiwanis Club and a Rotary Club.

 Cobb County Public Library operates the East Cobb Library.